garethflowers/atom-portable/README.md

 * No need for any external software - simply download extract and run!
 * Packaged in PortableApps.com format for easy integration.

+## Downloading

+You can find the downloads [here on SourceForge](https://sourceforge.net/projects/atomportable/).

 ## System Requirements

 * Microsoft Windows 7 or later.